hawshemi/Blockchain/README.md

 ## This repo is hosted on [blockchain.up.railway.app](https://blockchain.up.railway.app).

 ### For Local Run:
-0. Clone the github project.
+0. Clone the GitHub project.

-1. go to `main.py` and at the end of the file edit:
+1. go to `main.py` and at the end of the file, edit:

     ```
     if __name__ == "__main__":